dobrite/wwc/README.md

-Websocket chat using cenrifuge, sockJS, and generator-marionette.
+Websocket chat using cenrifuge, sockJS, and backbone-marionette.